 If you look at the current development of board games, there are very few titles that rely on support from tablet or smartphone applications.
 The number becomes even lower if you narrow down the titles by saying that app support has a direct impact on the course of the game.
 A still successful example of this is the implementation of PC games XCOM: the board game, that is exactly how Golem Arcana an app takes center stage, but leaves the players enough playful freedom due to the complexity of their game actions.
 In addition, the app is with XCOM: the board game to be seen as a teammate or opponent and not as an omnipotent computer program that restricts or dictates the actions of human board players.

 In addition, the rapid succession of available expansions could have led to displeasure among board players.
 Anyone who starts with a new board game gets an overview of the add-ons available in stores.
 If too many extensions are available individually, beginners like to use complete boxes in order not to have the feeling from the beginning that they are chasing after the extension purchase.
-With 17 extensions with prices between 10 and 50 euros, newcomers don't have to wait long to realize that Golem Arcana could well become an expensive treat.
-In combination with the entertaining concept, which literally calls for a quick replenishment, the hybrid board game becomes a real “money sink”.
+With 17 extensions with prices between 10 and 50 euros, newcomers don't have to wait long to realize that Golem Arcana could well become an expensive pleasure.
+In combination with the entertaining concept, which literally calls for quick replenishment, the hybrid board game becomes a true "money sink".

 Board players like it classic